kumo-ai/kumo-rfm-mcp/README.md

 <img src="https://kumo-sdk-public.s3.us-west-2.amazonaws.com/claude_desktop.png" />

-The MCP Bundle is Windows compatible, but requires python to be installed!
+The MCP Bundle is Linux, macOS and Windows compatible, but requires a Python executable to be found.

 ## 🎬 Claude Desktop Demo